 Research Overview

-Brain imaging metrics were derived from three core modalities—T1-weighted structural MRI, diffusion MRI, and resting-state functional MRI (rs-fMRI)—and included measures of cortical thickness, cortical surface area, cortical volumesubcortical volume, white-matter integrity (fractional anisotropy [FA] and mean diffusivity [MD]), and functional connectivity (Nodes and Edges).
-Disease outcomes were defined using hospital inpatient records linked to the National Health Service (NHS) and harmonized according to the Phecode Map v1.2, providing 738 clinically meaningful phenotypes across 15 disease chapters.
+Brain imaging metrics were derived from three core modalities—T1-weighted structural MRI, diffusion MRI, and resting-state functional MRI (rs-fMRI)—and included measures of cortical thickness, cortical surface area, cortical volume, subcortical volume, white-matter integrity (fractional anisotropy [FA] and mean diffusivity [MD]), and functional connectivity (Nodes and Edges).
+Disease outcomes were defined using hospital inpatient records linked to the National Health Service (NHS) and harmonized according to the Phecode Map v1.2, providing 756 clinically meaningful phenotypes across 15 disease chapters.

-You can access and download the result information of interest by selecting “By Brain IDP” or “By Disease” from the options on the left panel.
+You can access and download the results of interest using the options in the left panel, including overall results, female-specific results, male-specific results, and sex interaction results.
+Results can be browsed "By Brain IDP" or "By Disease", where applicable.
 Details about the project and methods can be found in our paper.

 If you use any results, figures, or insights from this website, please cite both the associated paper and this website.